leandroromn/WelcomeAboard/README.md

     }
 }
 ```

+> *Please, extract your strings to a separate file.* 😝

 In this example, `WABaseView` was created inside `loadView` method, but this is not required.
 You can create the `WABaseView` whereaver you want.

 ## Content models